 What's happening: A potential patient calls, shows interest, says "let me think about it" — and you never hear from them again.
 No follow-up text.
 No email sequence.
 Nothing.

 Why it fails: Patients considering ketamine, TMS, or Spravato are battling "protective pessimism" — after years of failed antidepressants, they're afraid to hope again.
 That "let me think about it" isn't rejection; it's fear.
 Without follow-up, you're confirming their belief that no one really cares.
+Your Integration Guide (Care Coordinator) is the person who should own this entire follow-up process.

 The fix: Build a 7-touch follow-up sequence:

-- Day 7: Email with a patient success story video
+- Day 7: Email with a patient success story video (1-2 minute testimonial)

 - Day 14: Final email with limited-time consultation offer